cvat-ai/cvat/site/content/en/docs/api_sdk/cli/_index.md

 implements a basic feature set but may serve as the starting point for a more comprehensive CVAT administration tool in the future.

-Overview of functionality:
+The following subcommands are supported:

 - Projects:
-  - Create a new project
+  - `create` - create a new project
-  - Delete projects
+  - `delete` - delete projects
-  - List all projects
+  - `ls` - list all projects

 - Tasks:
-  - Create a new task
+  - `create` - create a new task
-  - Create a task from a backup file
+  - `create-from-backup` - create a task from a backup file
-  - Delete tasks
+  - `delete` - delete tasks
-  - List all tasks
+  - `ls` - list all tasks
-  - Download frames from a task
+  - `frames` - download frames from a task
-  - Export a task as a dataset
+  - `export-dataset` - export a task as a dataset
-  - Import annotations into a task from a dataset
+  - `import-dataset` - import annotations into a task from a dataset
-  - Back up a task
+  - `backup` - back up a task
-  - Automatically annotate a task using a local function
+  - `auto-annotate` - automatically annotate a task using a local function

 ## Installation